-Breast cancer clinical trials are crucial to the discovery of new treatment methods for the disease and to calculate possible risks.
+Breast cancer clinical trials are crucial to the discovery of treatment methods for the disease and to calculate possible risks.
 The role of clinical studies and trials is vital, not only for breast cancer, but also for many different types of cancer and other diseases.

-Breast cancer clinical trials implement new treatment methods or drugs to measure their effect on the disease along with the side effects.
+Breast cancer clinical trials implement additional treatment methods or drugs to measure their effect on the disease along with the side effects.
 Clinical research processes, consisting of different stages, observe treatment methods or drugs at various stages of the cancer.

 What Are Breast Cancer Clinical Trials?

 Breast cancer clinical trials are processes where doctors test new treatment methods, observe side effects, and produce solutions in line with these observations.
 In the last 40 years, clinical trials have had a great impact on the development of breast cancer treatment processes.
 Clinical research basically consists of the following 4 stages.